 Sometimes an automaker has to step outside the box in order to get attention.
-BMW, which has earned the ire of consumers by charging a subscription fee for heated seats amongst other things, has decided now is a great time to do just that with the 2021 BMW M4 Competition.
-BMW might have missed the mark, however.
-On the surface, at least.
+After it earned the ire of consumers by, among other things, charging a subscription fee for heated seats, BMW has decided to take another step outside with the 2021 BMW M4 Competition.
+On the surface at least, BMW might have missed the mark.
+However, while the new BMW M4 isn’t the prettiest car on the block from the front, it won’t matter.
+After all, you can’t see the grille if you’re too busy looking at the tailpipes.

-Since when did a bucktooth grille come into style?
+Since when did the 2021 BMW M4’s bucktooth grille come into style?

 There’s no way around it.
 The 2021 BMW M4 has a bucktooth grille that could give a beaver a run for its money.
 The view isn’t so bad from the side, but move around the front, and you’re in for a real treat.

-Car and Driver had a lot to say on the subject when it stated, “The most controversial feature of the new M4 lies not beneath its hood but in front of it, where the traditional BMW twin-kidney grille has mutated into something more like a quad-kidney setup.
+Car and Driver had a lot to say on the subject.
+Reviewers said, “The most controversial feature of the new M4 lies not beneath its hood but in front of it, where the traditional BMW twin-kidney grille has mutated into something more like a quad-kidney setup.
 When bisected by a European license plate, the M4 looks like someone copied and pasted the upper grille into the lower fascia.
 Hey, maybe we’ll appreciate it someday.”

-Whether we do indeed grow to appreciate it, the unusual grille will probably not turn consumers away.
-Or it won’t if they get behind the wheel for a test drive, anyway.
+Whether we do indeed grow to appreciate it, the unusual grille probably won’t turn consumers away.
+But the grille will likely be the last thing on their minds when they take the 2021 BMW M4 out for a test drive.

 The overall BMW M4 design is show-stopping